Virtuant/hadoop-admin-2019/docs/import-using-sqoop.md

 ### Selecting the Data to Import

-Basically, Sqoop imports data in a table-centric fashion. we generally use the –table argument while selecting the table to import. like, –table employees.
+Sqoop imports data in a table-centric fashion. we generally use the –table argument while selecting the table to import. like, –table employees.
 However, this argument in a database can also identify a VIEW or other table-like entity.

 However, all the data is written to HDFS in its “natural order”.
 That is a table containing columns A, B, and C results in an import of data in Sqoop.
 Such as: